 However, there’s another important thing — the quality of the input data eventually determines the quality of your decisions.
 Researchers cannot expect a valid result if the ML model was trained using poor-quality data.

 We talked to Pavlo Tkachenko, our data scientist, and figured out how proper data preparation will help you automate routine business tasks, increase efficiency, reduce costs, prevent problems, and optimize your overall operations.
-If you’re looking to improve your business processes with data science or would like to develop an AI-based solution, keep reading our in-depth guide on data preparation steps.
+If you’re looking to improve your business processes with data science software development or would like to develop an AI-based solution, keep reading our in-depth guide on data preparation steps.

 Data standards: what data is useful?

 In the first place, let’s clarify the difference between information and data.
 Information is any set of facts, while data is information that is ready to be processed.
 If you need to determine the number of times a specific word is used in a book, you’ll have to transform the paper book (information) into an electronic text (data).
 Information and data are identical except the form they are presented in.

 According to standard requirements, information should be:

 The information should be useful from the point of view of solving the problem.

 For example: should we record and store high-resolution color video if your aim is to detect large moving objects on it in real time mode?
 For the specified task, you can consider information about pixels’ colors and information contained in excessive image detailing to be irrelevant.
 Grayscale video of low resolution can satisfy your needs.